plynx-team/plynx/README.md

 PLynx is using `MongoDB` as a primary metadata storage.
 In order to meet diverse data storage requirements, PLynx is using `boto` library as an abstractions.
 It supports multiple data storages such as `AWS S3`, `Google Cloud Storage` and traditional filesystems.

-In order to reduce complyxity on local workstations we recommend to install `docker` framework.
+In order to reduce complexity on local workstations we recommend to install `docker` framework.

 [Get started with Docker](https://www.docker.com/get-started)

 ## Get started

-### Instalation using pip
+### Install using pip

 ```
 pip install plynx
 ```

-### Instalation from source code
+### Install from source code

 You can install backend, service and command line utils building them from the source code.

-First clone the ropo:
+First clone the repo:
 ```
 git clone https://github.com/khaxis/plynx.git   # Clone the repo
 ```